User interface languages in TM1

 Why am I telling this and what is the link to TM1?
 In TM1 we can set the language of the user interface.
 Below, I will present a chart containing the possible choices.
 1 user might prefer French while the colleagues are using English, in 1 TM1 application.
-For this to work, set the Language parameter in the TM1p.ini file to the desired language (make sure clients like Perspectives and Architect are closed when setting the value).
+For this to work, set the Language parameter in the TM1p.ini file to the desired language.
+Very important: please make sure that TM1 clients like Perspectives and Architect are fully closed when setting the value.
+If the Language parameter is not present in the ini file, you can add the line to the file.
+It does not matter where you add it.
 You can find the ini file in the folder %AppData%\Applix\TM1.

 Next to English, other languages are supported in the user interface.
 What follows is a chart containing parameter value, language name and 3 other useful terms:

 - First, we have the localized name of what is 'Default' in English.
 Think about subsets and views

 - Next, I present the localized name of what is 'All' in English.
 Again, think about a subset.